 To make things clear, FutureAdvisor will not automatically trade or rebalance for you with the free version.
 Instead they’ll give you a snapshot of your portfolio and what you could be doing better.
 The actual implementation is left to you.

 If you want FutureAdvisor to manage and optimize your investments for you, the fee is a flat 0.5% of all managed assets.

 When they initially rebalance your portfolio you may also incur some commission fees.
 However, they only choose to incur the fees if the projected benefits outweigh the costs.
-The possible initial transaction costs at TD Ameritrade are $9.99 per stock/ETF trade and a maximum of $24 per mutual fund trade.
-The fees at Fidelity are $7.95 per stock/ETF trade a maximum of $50 per mutual fund trade.
+The possible initial transaction costs at TD Ameritrade are $6.95 per stock/ETF trade and no-load mutual funds have a $49.99 transaction fee.
+The fees at Fidelity are $4.95 per stock/ETF trade a maximum of $50 per mutual fund trade.
 Once again, these cost may only be incurred at the initial rebalance and that depends on your current investments, goals and risk tolerance.

 Future rebalances are normally $0 since they invest in commission free ETFs almost exclusively.

 FutureAdvisor is for anyone who wants to make sure their portfolio is running at an optimum level.
 They use cutting edge technology to make sure that your money is invested in the most efficient way possible, according to your specific goals and level of risk tolerance.
 Here’s an example:

 If you don’t want to worry about rebalancing and optimizing your portfolio, or looking for tax saving opportunities, and would rather this be done for you, then FutureAdvisor is a fantastic option.

 This post was sponsored by FutureAdvisor, but all opinions and commentary are my own.